darkain/TinyButStrong/README.md

 This is a fork of the TinyButStrong library in order to fix some issues with it, as well as optimize key areas of the library.

-Date formatting is not tell defined in the original TBS library, and my aim is to fix this.
+Date formatting is not well defined in the original TBS library, and my aim is to fix this.

 Example: